downerdm/Downer-Portfolio/README.md

 A portfolio of work to showcase skills and talents to employers looking to fill a part-time or full-time position.
 It should meet all critical requirements necessary to satisfy a typical hiring manager’s needs.
 It should highlight my strongest work as well as the thought processes behind it.

-The following acceptance criteria was as follow:
+The following acceptance criteria was as follows:

 ## Acceptance Criteria